mosesmc52/journal-bot/README.md

 # samanth-journal-bot
-Create a Chatbot to assist me with journaling
+Samantha is a chatbot to help me with journaling my life

+### Run Locally
+python bot.py